-Study Abroad Italy (SAI) is a student-centered study abroad program and we communicate directly with our students during each step of the process.
-While we are willing to discuss our programs with parents and other family members, in many cases, we are not at liberty to share student information in order to comply with certain federal privacy laws.
-Generally speaking, these regulations protect a student’s information, particularly as they pertain to grades, academic standing, finances, disciplinary action, etc.
+SAI is a student-centered study abroad program and we communicate directly with our students during each step of the process.
+While we are willing to discuss our programs with parents and other family members, in many cases, we are not at liberty to share student information in order to comply with the Family Educational Rights and Privacy Act (FERPA).
+FERPA protects student information including grades, academic standing, finances, and disciplinary action.

-SAI considers parental support to be very important throughout a student’s international experience.
-In order to keep parents and guardians as involved as possible, we encourage you to talk openly and frequently with your son/daughter about any questions or concerns you might have.
-While federal law, specifically The Family Educational Rights and Privacy Act (FERPA), prevents SAI and its partner institutions from sharing confidential information about our students, SAI is allowed to share some information directly with the student’s home school.
-Prior to departure, students often have the opportunity at their home school to designate an emergency contact as well as to waive access to information about them while abroad.
-These steps help facilitate the flow of information regarding the student’s well-being throughout the study abroad experience.
+SAI considers parental and guardian support to be very important throughout a student’s international experience.
+In order to keep parents and guardians as involved as possible, we encourage you to talk openly and frequently with your student.
+Prior to departure, students often have the opportunity at their home school to designate an emergency contact as well as to waive privacy to information about them while abroad.
+Taking these steps helps to facilitate the flow of information regarding the student’s well-being throughout the study abroad experience.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 FERPA gives parents certain rights with respect to their children’s education records, although these rights transfer to the student when s/he reaches the age of 18 or attends a school beyond the high school level.

 According to FERPA, college students are considered responsible adults and are allowed to determine who will receive information about them.
 Under this law, parents or guardians who want to receive a copy of their student’s academic or financial records can do so if their student signs a release form.
 The U.S. Department of Education is responsible for overseeing FERPA.
-For additional information, please visit: www.ed.gov/policy/gen/guid/fpco/ferpa/.
+For additional information, please visit: U.S. Department of Education.

 Will SAI contact me in the case of an emergency?